virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 ###numberpicker
 (*number-picker* is an alias)

-The text field with a number validation within range.
+The text field with a number validation within a range.

 ![numberpicker](/img/numberpicker.jpg)
 ```